 If you have made Mysore Saaru Podi or any Rasam Powder at home from scratch, this is as simple as that!
 Recipes for Puliyogare Gojju and making of the PuLiyogare will follow soon.
 Fingers crossed.

-2 cups dried red chillies (approx. 50-60) (half and half mix of Byadagi and Guntur varieties for a mix of color and heat)
+- 2 cups dried red chillies approx. 50-60 (half and half mix of Byadagi and Guntur varieties for a mix of color and heat)

-about 1 cup Curry leaves, loosely packed, washed and towel dried
+- 1 cup Curry leaves loosely packed, washed and towel dried

 The best way to roast the spices is to do it in batches preferably in the order mentioned starting with red chillies and end with mustard seeds.